dreamscale-io/gridtime/README.md

 # GridTime Server
 Generates zoomable tile feeds, and aggregate tile feeds from flow source data streams

+## IDE Setup

+Application stack is Gradle and Springboot.
+To setup the project in Intellij, first run:

+`./gradlew idea`

+Then open the generated Intellij project file in your IDE.

+## Setup Docker

+You'll need to have Docker running to boot app the app, which spins up a postgres instance on docker.
+You can download here: `https://docs.docker.com/docker-for-mac/install/`

+Type `docker ps` to confirm docker is running and available in the path.

+## Running the App

+To bootup the application locally, you need to first have docker machine running.
+You can launch the server with:

+`./gradlew bootRun`

+## Postgres Refresh

+To completely refresh your postgres Database instances, you can run:

+`./gradlew refreshP` (shorthand for target refreshPostgres)

+`./gradlew createTDB` (shorthand for target createTestDB)

 ## Swagger

 For the Swagger UI, navigate to `/swagger.html` on the running server (e.g. for localhost, `http://localhost:8080/swagger.html`)